 Rationale: The developing aging landscape requires innovative programming.
-Innovative services through partnerships of established resources provide the opportunity to create new programs that fit the unique needs of individuals that may be unmet in current service offerings while providing avenues to explore modern forms of assistance.
+Innovative services through partnerships of established resources provide the opportunity to create innovative programs that fit the unique needs of individuals that may be unmet in current service offerings while providing avenues to explore modern forms of assistance.

 Objective 12.1 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will collaborate with local community-based organizations and health providers to deliver a network of service referral and service support structures for all adults and individuals with disabilities in Santa Clara County.
-Through this strategic partnership, Sourcewise will be recognized as the sole source of service reference to the local community's network of social services, welfare, aging, and health. ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 Title III B/ Coordination
+Through this strategic partnership, Sourcewise will be recognized as the primary source of service reference to the local community's network of social services, welfare, aging, and health. ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 Title III B

-Objective 12.2 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will ensure all adults receive resources based on their unique needs, Sourcewise will use information systems to capture voluntary self-identified information from individuals on sexual orientation and gender identity (SOGI) with the goal to gather data that helps highlight and identify the needs of the ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Title III B
+Objective 12.2 Projected Start and End Dates Type of Activity/Funding Source Update Status Sourcewise will ensure all adults receive resources based on their unique needs, Sourcewise will use information systems to capture voluntary self-identified information from individuals on sexual orientation and gender identity (SOGI) with the goal to gather data that helps highlight and identify the needs of the Lesbian, Gay, Bisexual, Transgender, and Queer plus (LGBTQ+) communities in SCC. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Title III B